AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/secrets.md

 # Secrets management

-API Mesh for Adobe Developer App Builder allows you to manage secrets or variables for a mesh.
+API Mesh for Adobe Developer App Builder allows you to manage secrets for a mesh.
 You can use these secrets in your mesh configuration file to securely manage sensitive information.
 When creating or updating a mesh, you can provide a separate file that defines your secrets.
 API Mesh encrypts secrets using AES 512-bit encryption.

 For security purposes, you cannot receive the secrets once you define them when creating or updating a mesh.
 For example, running an `aio api-mesh get` command returns your mesh with the values defined within the mesh configuration file, such as `{context.secrets.SECRET}` and does not return the actual secret's value.